Redditor Forces Her Religious Parents To Choose Between Two Options They Hate In Her Will As Revenge For Their B**otry

 Get the latest stories delivered to your inbox.

-The central conflict arises from the OP's firm boundary setting—using their assets to support their nieces' future education under specific conditions—which directly clashes with the parents' expectation of receiving unconditional financial support to cover current caretaking expenses.
+The central conflict arises from the OP's firm boundary setting—using their a*sets to support their nieces' future education under specific conditions—which directly clashes with the parents' expectation of receiving unconditional financial support to cover current caretaking expenses.

 Given the family's history of enabling the brother and the parents' resistance to the OP taking custody, is the OP justified in using their final provisions to secure their nieces' educational future while simultaneously enforcing consequences on the irresponsible family members, or are they ethically obligated to provide unrestricted financial aid to the current caregivers (the parents)?